• Skip to primary navigation

 • The milk or water to activate the yeast should be lukewarm or about 110 Fahrenheit – 115 Fahrenheit.
 Hotter than that might kill the yeast.
 If the yeast did not turn foamy or bubbly after 10 minutes.
 Discard the mixture and start over again.

-• Yeast grows and multiplies best at 75 degrees fahrenheit to 85 degrees fahrenheit.
+• Yeast grows and multiplies best at 75 degrees Fahrenheit to 85 degrees Fahrenheit.
 If your house is too cold, turn on the oven to the lowest setting for about 3 minutes, turn off, and move the dough in the center of the oven to rise faster.

 frequently asked questions